drewstone/hrf-map/README.md

 - Add designs for buttons and legends on the map.
 - Add new interactions to improve the user experience.

+Currently there are a number of unimplemented buttons and layers for data.
+- We are pulling in data for a variety of spreadsheets but not creating proper layers for them.
+- We have a number of buttons shown on our menu of the map, but they are not interactive yet.
+- We could improve the design of the legends and overall buttons shown.

 ## Data
 The data being loaded and displayed on the map starts with HRF's regime classification for countries and displays countries that fall into the authoritarian and competitive-authoritarian regimes.